guyvorster/Getting_and_Cleaning_Data_Course_Project/Codebook.md

 * fbodybodygyrojerkmagstd - (numeric indicating standard deviation of body acceleration jerk mag in z)

 Code Description
 ----------------

-The code can be broken into various blocks of functionality as described below:
+The code in **run_analysis.R** can be broken into various blocks of functionality as described below:

-The following steps were performed in the R function called **run_analysis.R** to calculate the average per feature per person per activity:

 1. Combine Input Files: